-- A 3.5.1 The landing test after a navigation route will be done as a full stop landing after each stage. - A 3.5.2 Each landing will be from a normal approach where the use of power, flaps, spoilers and sideslip is at the discretion of the pilot. - A 3.5.3 Touchdown must be on both main wheels, except when the Chief Landing Judge has declared "crosswind conditions".
+- A 3.5.1 The landing test after a navigation route will be done as a full stop landing. - A 3.5.2 Each landing will be from a normal approach where the use of power, flaps, spoilers and sideslip is at the discretion of the pilot. - A 3.5.3 Touchdown must be on both main wheels, except when the chief landing judge has declared "crosswind conditions".
 In this case the aircraft may touchdown first on the windward main wheel. - A 3.5.4 The nose wheel must be off the ground until one of main wheels have touched down.
-Tail wheel aircraft must be landed with the tail below the horizontal. - A 3.5.5 If the main wheels touch in different boxes of the landing field, the box with the highest penalties will be taken for scoring. - A 3.5.6 An aircraft is considered bouncing, when after any touchdown the aircraft jumps (all wheels in the air) over two or more landing field boxes. - A 3.5.7 In the case of a three point landing with a tail wheel aircraft, if the distance between touchdown of the tail wheel and main wheel(s) is less than the distance between main and tail wheel plus 5 meters, the touchdown of main wheels will be used for scoring, otherwise the tail wheel touchdown will be used. - A 3.5.8 Crosswind condition must be declared when the crosswind component is 8 knots or more.
-The wind direction and speed shall be measured close to the zero line at 2 meters high by suitable equipment and it must to be recorded for each aircraft.
-The Chief Landing Judge will decide when crosswind conditions exist.
+Tail wheel aircraft must land with the tail below the horizontal. - A 3.5.5 If the main wheels touch in different boxes of the landing field, the box with the highest penalties will be taken for scoring. - A 3.5.6 An aircraft is considered bouncing, when after any touchdown the aircraft jumps (all wheels in the air) over two or more landing field boxes, in which case the box with the highest penalties will apply. - A 3.5.7 In the case of a three point landing with a tail wheel aircraft, if the distance between touchdown of the tail wheel and main wheel(s) is less than the distance between main and tail wheel plus 5 meters, the touchdown of main wheels will be used for scoring, otherwise the tail wheel touchdown will be used. - A 3.5.8 Crosswind conditions must be declared when the crosswind component is 8 knots or more.
+The wind direction and speed shall be measured close to the zero line at 2 meters high by suitable equipment and it must be recorded for each aircraft.
+The chief landing judge will decide when crosswind conditions exist.
 Crews will be advised of the wind direction and velocity, by radio, as soon as possible after their final turn.
 If the cross wind component exceeds 15 knots, the landing test of that stage will be cancelled.

 - A 3.5.9 The maximum tailwind component for a scored landings is 5 knots.
-If the tailwind component exceeds 5 knots the landing direction should be changed or the landing test of that stage will be cancelled. - A 3.5.10 Abnormal landings are defined as follows: - a) Landing not in accordance with A 3.5.4. - b) A tail wheel aircraft not in a configuration with the tail below the horizontal, - c) One main wheel off the ground to a height of more than one diameter of the main wheel at the initial touch down without authorized crosswind conditions. - d) In authorized crosswind conditions, touchdown on the leeward main wheel. - e) Any part of the aircraft other than the wheels touching the ground. - f) Retraction of flaps and/or change of spoiler setting overhead the marked landing strip before touchdown. - g) Touchdown with blocked wheels. - h) One or both main wheels leaves the ground, while the nose wheel remains on it. - i) Any abnormal configuration after any bounce must be considered as abnormal landing.
+If the tailwind component exceeds 5 knots the landing direction should be changed or the landing test of that stage will be cancelled. - A 3.5.10 Abnormal landings are defined as follows: - a) Nose wheel not off the ground. - b) A tail wheel aircraft not in a configuration with the tail below the horizontal, - c) One main wheel off the ground to a height of more than one diameter of the main wheel at the initial touch down without authorized crosswind conditions. - d) In authorized crosswind conditions, touchdown on the leeward main wheel. - e) Any part of the aircraft other than the wheels touching the ground. - f) Retraction of flaps and/or change of spoiler setting overhead the marked landing strip before touchdown. - g) Touchdown with locked wheels. - h) One or both main wheels leaving the ground, while the nose wheel remains on it. - i) Any abnormal configuration after any bounce must be considered as an abnormal landing.